BAppSc, PGDipPsych, DPsych (Clinical) FAPS, FCCLP

 American Psychological Association

 Brendan founded Mind Health Care in 2008 and is the principal clinical psychologist.
 Brendan worked in the public mental health system at the Royal Melbourne Hospital prior to moving into full-time private practice.
-Brendan created Mind Health Care with the express purpose of providing a financially accessible psychology service to as many patients as possible.
-He is passionate about providing affordable psychology services to the whole community which does not discriminate on the basis of capacity to pay.
+Brendan created Mind Health Care with the express purpose of providing a financially accessible psychology service to as many clients as possible.

 Brendan provides a full range of clinical psychology services for adults and adolescents 16 years and older using primarily a Cognitive Behaviour Therapy (CBT) approach.
 Clients generally set their own goals for treatment and then treatment is individualised to the needs of the client.
 Treatment is always evidence based and informed by the latest research.
 Clients can expect regular homework tasks between sessions in which the strategies discussed in sessions are practised and incorporated into their everyday life.
-There is a very strong patient demand to see Brendan so waiting times for new patients can be several months.
+There is a very strong patient demand to see Brendan so waiting times for new clients can be several months.
 Please contact reception for the latest information on current waiting times.

 Brendan is a registered supervisor with the Psychology Board of Australia and the Australian Psychological Society College of Clinical Psychologists.
 Brendan is experienced as both a primary and secondary supervisor and offers supervision internally at Mind Health Care and to external psychologists.
 Brendan has also run a monthly peer supervision group for psychologists since 2009.

 To arrange an appointment please contact reception on 03 5242 8981.